burlachenkok/exploring-python3/python3-note.md

 * `cdef functions` - C-like functions are defined using the new `cdef` statement.
 It is not available in Python.
 Within a Cython module, Python functions and C functions can call each other.

 * `cpdef functions` - is a hybrid of `cdef` and `def`.
 It uses the *faster C calling conventions* when being called from other Cython codes and uses a Python interpreter when they are called from Python.
-Essentially such functions have implicitly two interfaces:
+Essentially, such functions have two interfaces:
   * When they are called as a C function
   * When they are called through the Python wrapper

-During passing argument from `cdef` to `def` functions and vice versa there is an automatic type casting occurs: https://cython.readthedocs.io/en/latest/src/userguide/language_basics.html#automatic-type-conversions
+During passing argument from `cdef` to `def` functions and vice versa, there is an automatic type casting occurs: https://cython.readthedocs.io/en/latest/src/userguide/language_basics.html#automatic-type-conversions

 ### How to optimize Python Code with Cython